 Food should not be eaten in classrooms, the library, the sports facilities or on the fields.
+Dishes should not be removed from the dining areas.

 Students are discouraged from using electronic equipment, such as phones/ipods/tablets, in the designated eating spaces as we encourage them to step out of the cyber-bubble and socialise at meal/snack times.